Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Stochastic magnetic-flux dynamics and jet intermittency

 The magnetic flux threading the horizon reflects a competition among supply, advection, diffusion, reconnection, and large-scale field topology, none of which need be stationary.
 Because coherent field loops arrive stochastically from the outer disc, the relevant phenomenology is captured by the minimal stochastic equation

-where $\dot{\Phi}_{\rm sup}$ represents intermittent flux supply, $t_{\rm diff}$ parameterises effective flux diffusion and leakage, and $W(t)$ is white noise representing turbulent stochasticity.
+where $\dot{\Phi}_{\rm sup}$ denotes intermittent flux supply, $t_{\rm diff}$ is an effective flux diffusion and leakage, and $W(t)$ represents short-timescale turbulent fluctuations.
 The dissipation term $\PhiBH/t_{\rm diff}$ captures the systematic, mean-field loss of coherent flux through reconnection and outward diffusion on the viscous timescale of the inner disc, while the stochastic term $\sigma_\Phi W(t)$ represents short-timescale turbulent fluctuations in the local flux transport that are not captured by the mean-field decay.
 These are physically distinct processes operating on different timescales: the former sets the equilibrium flux level in the absence of fresh supply, while the latter drives excursions about that equilibrium.
 Fed through the sharp efficiency transition of Eq.~(\ref{eq:eta_logistic}), this stochastic flux naturally produces sporadic strong-jet episodes as $\phibh$ wanders above $\phi_{\rm BH,crit}$.
 On timescales much longer than individual transition events, a broad class of such processes reduces to the effective two-state telegraph used in the main text, with switching rates $\lambda_\uparrow$ and $\lambda_\downarrow$ that depend on the flux supply statistics.
 The horizon-scale polarimetric results for M87$^\ast$ demonstrate that ordered near-horizon magnetic structures strong enough to matter dynamically are astrophysically realized \citep{2021ApJ...910L..13E}.